saifeemustafaq/companyportfolios/app/content/Grand Pivot/YouTube.md

 seq:3

-# The Grand Pivot - YouTube: From Dating Platform to Video Empire
+# YouTube: From Dating Platform to Video Empire

 In 2005, three former PayPal employees registered the domain YouTube.com on Valentine's Day, envisioning a video dating service where singles could upload introductions of themselves.
 Less than two years later, Google acquired this same company for $1.65 billion.
 This remarkable transformation from a failed dating concept to the world's largest video platform represents one of Silicon Valley's most dramatic business pivots, demonstrating how quickly a company can reinvent itself when faced with market realities.
 YouTube's journey offers critical insights into the entrepreneurial process, particularly the delicate balance between persistence and flexibility.